diegoariasm233/pruebaTecnica2/README.md

 This will start the application, and the H2 database will be initialized with the preconfigured data defined in the data.sql file.

+# Running Tests

+If you want to run the tests, you can do so with the following command

+    mvn test

+This will execute all the unit and integration tests for the application.

 # Access to the H2 Console
 You can access the H2 web console to inspect the database at: